graphql/graphiql/packages/graphiql-plugin-code-exporter/README.md

 ## CDN bundles

-You can also use add this plugin when using the [CDN bundle](../../examples/graphiql-cdn) to render GraphiQL.
+You can also use this plugin when using the [CDN bundle](../../examples/graphiql-cdn) to render GraphiQL.
 Check out the [example HTML file](examples/index.html) that shows how you can do this.